The Church of Jesus Christ of Latter-day Saints in Singapore: Mission

 In the 1960s, Singapore was part of the Southern Far East Mission.
 The Southeast Asia Mission, which included Singapore, was created in November 1969.
 It was renamed the Singapore Mission on July 24, 1974.
 The mission was discontinued and transferred to Indonesia Jakarta Mission in July, 1978, but reopened on January 1, 1980.
 The Singapore Mission is currently the only Mission of the LDS Church in Singapore and ministers to the entirety of Singapore and Malaysia.

 Temples

+Singapore was part of the Hong Kong China Temple district until the completion of the Bangkok Thailand Temple in 2023.
+A temple in Singapore was announced to be constructed on April 4, 2021.